-From church-tower views and concert halls to beer and midnight gatherings, these are some of the best reasons to visit Iceland's capital city.
+From churchtower views and modernist concert halls to beer and midnight gatherings, these are some of the best reasons to visit Iceland's capital city.
 We recommend staying close to the action in the heart of Reykjavik, in the district known as the 101.
 For the latest goings-on, pick up a copy of the English-language expat newspaper Grapevine.

 Skólavörðustígur 15, 101 Reykjavík, Iceland